jonnor/ESC-CNN-microcontroller/report/report.md

 Machine Learning is the use of algorithms and statistical models to effectively perform a task, without having to explicitly program the instructions for how to perform this task.
-Instead the algorithms learn to perform the desired function from provided data.
+Instead, the algorithms learn to perform the desired function from provided data.

 *Supervised learning* uses a training dataset where each sample is labeled with the correct output.
 These labels are normally provided by manual annotation by humans inspecting the data,